epetyaks/otp-app/README.md

 3) open you linux host ports to access from your network. ports that need to be opened: 443/tcp (web ui), 9443/tcp (api access), 1812/udp, 1813/udp (radius stuff)
 4) go back to otpapp folder and run docker-compose up; wait for Docker hosts to come-up.
 5) go to https:// = your linux host ip = ; authenticate with admin/admin. admin password can be changed.
+6) !!!
+If you are using default key/certificate or generatyed self signed ones, dont forget to accept browser security warning via browsing at https://x.x.x.x and also at https://x.x.x.x:9443 !!!!